Special Services , Technology & Information

 There are veterinary ophthalmologists in nearly all areas of the US who are or will be trained to perform the implant surgery.
 Please call us to determine the closest ophthalmologist in your area.

 What are the success rates?

-This is an experimental procedure, so although long-term results are not known, early results are very promising.
-However, some horses have lost vision after implantation.
+This is an experimental procedure, however, long-term results have shown that greater than 80% of horses have ERU controlled.
+Some horses have lost vision after implantation.